-Chlorine can be tricky to monitor since it's found a number of molecules.
-However, after chlorine is done destroying the available ozone, it begins to react with methane, and that forms hydrochloric acid; the gas formed by that reaction can be measured by MLS.
+Chlorine can be tricky to monitor since it's found in a number of molecules.
+After chlorine is finished destroying the available ozone, however, it begins to react with methane, and that forms hydrochloric acid; the gas formed by that reaction can be measured by MLS.
 In addition, this long-lived gas behaves like CFCs do in the atmosphere, so if CFCs were declining overall, there would be less chlorine available to form hydrochloric acid — evidence that the phasing out of CFCs was successful.

 "This is very close to what our model predicts we should see for this amount of chlorine decline," Strahan said.
 "This gives us confidence that the decrease in ozone depletion through mid-September shown by MLS data is due to declining levels of chlorine coming from CFCs.

-"As far as the ozone hole being gone, we're looking at 2060 or 2080.
-And even then there might still be a small hole," she said.
+It will still take decades to decrease the ozone hole, according to Douglass, because CFCs linger in the atmosphere for up to 100 years: "As far as the ozone hole being gone, we're looking at 2060 or 2080.
+And even then there might still be a small hole."

 As for ozone depletion at lower latitudes, Ball and his colleagues note that it's not as extreme as what was happening above Antarctica a few decades ago, but the effects could still be more severe due to conditions closer to the equator.